0ndreyy/Projekt-z-SQL-v2/vysledky.md

 - Informační a komunikační činnosti - 2013
 - Kulturní, zábavní a rekreační činnosti - 2011 a 2013
 - Peněžnictví a pojišťovnictví - 2013
-- Profesní, veděcké a technické činnosti - 2010 a 2013
+- Profesní, vědecké a technické činnosti - 2010 a 2013
 - Stavebnictví - 2013
 - Těžba a dobývání - 2009, 2013, 2014 a 2016
 - Ubytování a stravování - 2009 a 2011